alfon08/ELEC-35X-COURSEWORK/elec35x-c1-2021-main/courseworkReadme.txt

    extensively for ease of operation and to mess with time synchronicity.
 Signal waits have also been used for this to allow for threads to work one after the other when they are called respectively.

 Task 6 (Everyone): Achieved.
+Spin locks have been avoided, printf and LCD writes have been constrained to a minimum and there are no waits used.

-Task 7 (Ryan and Alfonso):Achieved. net.cpp includes the functions to send data to azure and to react to some commands.
+Task 7 (Ryan and Alfonso):Achieved (partially). net.cpp includes the functions to send data to azure and to react to some commands.
    Four string commands are needed in azure.
    Command: performs the task including the LED matrix and the functions latest, buffered and flush For the LED matrix write in the command: